Playtime in Milwaukee

 But it was April, way too cold for swimming in a Great Lake.
 So Peter had to leave Milwaukee to the boys of summer — on the beach, in the ballpark and everywhere else in this kid-friendly city.

-Accommodations: The Hilton Milwaukee City Center is classy and
+Accommodations: The Hilton Milwaukee City Center is well-located.

 Brewers games: Check for promotions.